 - Health, dental, life and long-term disability insurance

 - 2 weeks vacation first year, 3 personal days, 11 holidays and 15 sick days first year

 - Flexible four-day work week for some positions

-How to Apply: Send a resume and detailed cover letter describing your experience, qualifications and salary history to:
+How to Apply: Send a resume and detailed cover letter describing your experience and qualifications to:

 One Merchant Street

 HESSCO is recruiting to fill the role of Care Manager FULL-TIME (37.5 hours per week).

 The Home Care Program helps older adults, and individuals with a disability live safely and with independence while aging in place.
 The role of the Care Manager is to insure that individuals receive the most appropriate long-term care services in the proper setting based upon their individual needs.
 The Care Manager works cooperatively, coordinating service plans, and maintaining ongoing communication with the consumer, caregivers, informal and formal supports.